sehmaschine/django-grappelli/docs/faq.rst

 Which Browser do I need with Grappelli?
 ---------------------------------------

 We are testing with Firefox, Chrome and Safari.
-IE9 and Opera should work fine as well.
+IE and Opera should work fine as well.

 Can I use another editor than TinyMCE?
 --------------------------------------